gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

 Install the RabbitMQ software:

 ::

-        apt-get install -y rabbitmq-server
+    root@db-node # apt-get install -y rabbitmq-server

 RabbitMQ does not need any specific configuration.
 Please keep the connection to the db-node open as we will need to operate on it briefly.

 ``auth-node``